Uroporphyrinogen III: Structure

 The molecular structure of uroporphyrinogen III can be described as a hexahydroporphine core, where each pyrrole ring has the hydrogen atoms on its two outermost carbons replaced by an acetic acid group (\sCH2\sCOOH, "A") and a propionic acid group (\sCH2\sCH2\sCOOH, "P").
 The groups are attached in an asymmetric way: going around the macrocycle, the order is AP-AP-AP-PA.

 Biosynthesis and metabolism

-In the general porphyrin biosynthesis pathway, uroporphyrinogen III is derived from the linear tetrapyrrole preuroporphyrinogen (a substituted hydroxymethylbilane) by the action of the enzyme uroporphyrinogen-III cosynthase.
+In the general porphyrin biosynthesis pathway, uroporphyrinogen III is derived from the linear tetrapyrrole hydroxymethylbilane by the action of the enzyme uroporphyrinogen-III synthase.
+This catalyses the cyclisation reaction via a spiro intermediate which allows one of the pyrrole rings to convert its initial acetate to propionate configuration into a propionate-acetate one.

-The conversion entails a reversal of the last pyrrole unit (thus swapping the acetic and propionic acid groups) and a condensation reaction that closes the macrocycle by eliminating the final hydroxyl \sOH with a hydrogen atom of the first ring.

 In the biosynthesis of hemes and chlorophylls, uroporphyrinogen III is converted into coproporphyrinogen III by the enzyme uroporphyrinogen III decarboxylase.

 In the biosynthesis of sirohemes, uroporphyrinogen III is converted by two methyl transferases to dihydrosirohydrochlorin, which is subsequently oxidized sirohydrochlorin, a precursor to the siroheme prosthetic group.